-Before using a continuous glucose monitor (CGM), I wondered how someone like myself who is not diabetic would get any value from it.
-I have a healthy pancreas and my diet mainly consists of high-fiber carbohydrates, fruits and vegetables, lean proteins, and healthy fats.
+Before using a continuous glucose monitor (CGM), I wondered how someone like myself who does not have diabetes would benefit.
+I have a healthy pancreas, and my diet mainly consists of high-fiber carbohydrates, fruits and vegetables, lean proteins, and healthy fats.
 So how would it benefit me?

 Using CGM helped me figure out:

 - How to optimize my performance

 - How to optimize my recovery

 As a sports Dietitian who’s worked for the University of Florida and then a major league baseball team, I often speak about carbohydrates and performance.
 It’s one of the first lessons I cover when doing 1:1 virtual coaching sessions with my clients.

 When I talk to my athletes about carbs, I ask, “Is there a button I can press on your body to reveal a gas gauge that measures how fueled you are?”